 We also made significant breakthroughs in nanotherapy, technology that carries a cancer therapeutic through a patient’s vast expanse of the blood stream, and then—in pinpoint fashion —delivers the drug to the precise tumor location, bypassing and leaving intact healthy cells along the route.

 We also conduct research in clinical oncology, which means patients and participants have access to state-of-the-art clinical trials and new cancer treatments before they become available to the general public.
 This allows patients to be more active in their health care.

-Our Center for Clinical Cancer Research is part of LIMR’s Clinical Research Center, which is led by Paul Gilman, MD, system chief, division of hematology/oncology, and medical director of the Lankenau Medical Center Cancer Center.
+Our Center for Clinical Cancer Research is part of LIMR’s Clinical Research Center, which is led by Paul Gilman, MD.
 Dr. Gilman and his group oversee all cancer research trials.
 These include novel trials of experimental therapeutics in oncology; drug development in partnership with pharmaceutical companies; and investigator-initiated trials that relate to methods, tests and drugs developed at LIMR.
 George Prendergast, PhD, president and CEO of LIMR, and the Havens Chair for Biomedical Research, is a co-director with Dr. Gilman of the LIMR program in cancer research.